aeonSolutions/AeonLabs-Site-Logistics-Platform/Cloud/Current/README.md

 in file csamsl/system/settings.php

 #### API access address
-the API address is :
+the API can be reached at :

 [domain name]/[folders]/csaml/api/index.php